-Form of Benefit Settlement Elected by Member Lump sum: 70% of active members under age 55, and 50% of active members over age 55, elect to receive their benefit entitlement in a lump sum Annuity purchase: All remaining members are assumed to elect to receive their benefit entitlement in the form of a deferred or immediate pension.
+Form of Benefit Settleme nt Elected by Member Lump sum: 70% of active and deferred vested members under age 55, and 50% of active and deferred vested members over age 55, elect to receive their benefit entitlement in a lump sum Annuity purchase: All remaining members are assumed to elect to receive their benefit entitlement in the form of a deferred or immediate pension.
 These benefits are assumed to be settled through the purchase of deferred or immediate annuities from a life insurance company.
-Basis for Benefits Assume ed to be Settled through a Lump Sum Mortality rates: 100% of the rates of the 2014 Canadian Pensioners Mortality Table (CPM2014) with fully generational improvements using CPM Scale B blending 50% male mortality and 50% female mortality Interest rate: 2.30% per year for 10 years, 2.80% per year thereafter
+Basis for Benefits Assume ed to be Settled through a Lump Sum Mortality rates: 100% of the rates of the 2014 Canadian Pensioners Mortality Table (CPM2014) with fully generational improvements using CPM Scale B blending 50% male mortality and 50% female mortality Interest rate: 2.50% per year for 10 years, 2.60% per year thereafter Basis for Benefits Assume ed to be Settled through the Purchase of an Annuity Mortality rates: 100% of the rates of the 2014 Canadian Pensioners Mortality Table (CPM2014) with fully generational improvements using CPM Scale B Adjustment to mortality rates: No adjustment Interest rate: 2.96% per year, based on a duration of 11.07 years determined for the liabilities assumed to be settled through the purchase of an annuity

-Basis for Benefits Assumed to be Settled through the Purchase of an Annuity Mortality rates: 100% of the rates of the 2014 Canadian Pensioners Mortality Table (CPM2014) with fully generational improvements using CPM Scale B Adjustment to mortality rates: No adjustment Interest rate: 2.66% per year Retirement Age Maximum value: Members are assumed to retire at the age that maximizes the value of their entitlement from the Plan, based on the eligibility requirements that have been met at the valuation date Grow-in: The benefit entitlement and assumed retirement age of Ontario members whose age plus service equals at least 55 at the valuation date reflect their entitlement to grow into early retirement subsidies Other Assumptions Special payments: Discounted at the average interest rate of 2.56% per year Final average earnings: Based on actual pensionable earnings over the averaging period Family composition: Same as for going concern valuation Maximum pension limit: \$3,025.56 Termination expenses: \$180,000
+Retirement Age Maximum value: Members are assumed to retire at the age that maximizes the value of their entitlement from the Plan, based on the eligibility requirements that have been met at the valuation date Grow-in: The benefit entitlement and assumed retirement age of Ontario members whose age plus service equals at least 55 at the valuation date reflect their entitlement to grow into early retirement subsidies Other Assumptions Special payments: Discounted at the average interest rate of 2.83% per year Final average earnings: Based on actual pensionable earnings over the averaging period Family composition: Same as for going concern valuation Maximum pension limit: \$3,092.22 Termination expenses: \$180,000